-One of the most important parts of helping my children learn to become independent is creating a homeschool curriculum guide.
-This is what your child will refer to when completing his homeschool assignment chart.
+An important step in helping my children learn to become independent was creating a homeschool curriculum guide.

 *Full Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, The Unexpected Homeschooler may receive a small commission at no extra cost to you.
 Read full disclosure policy here.

 What Is a Homeschool Curriculum Guide?

 A homeschool curriculum guide is what your child refers to when completing his homeschool assignment chart.
 It’s a master list of all the assignments for each subject you want him to complete throughout the year.

 If you’re wondering if this is a lot of work, the answer is yes and no. It’s easy, but you need to set aside some time to do it.
 Once it’s done, it really pays off.
 Trust me!

 Before I begin explaining how to create one, I want to discuss why you should use independent learning in your homeschool.